OptiMaL-PSE-Lab/MolPrice/README.md

 conda activate molprice

 ```
-We provide model checkpoints for MolPrice via Figshare **xyz**.
+We provide model checkpoints for MolPrice via [Figshare](https://figshare.com/articles/journal_contribution/MolPrice_-_Model_Checkpoints/28628009) .
 One can choose from the following models:
 <br>
 1. SECFP fingerprint (with or w/o 2D features)
 2. Morgan Fingerprint (with or w/o 2D features)